rhasanm/advent-of-code/README.md

 - Input files should be named as `dayXX.txt` (e.g., `day01.txt`, `day02.txt`)
 - Each day's solution should implement both `solve_part1()` and `solve_part2()`
 - Add tests using the example inputs provided in the problem description
+- Use the common traits in `common/traits.rs` for numeric operations
 - Use the utility functions in `utils/mod.rs` for common operations

 ## 🤝 Contributing